-Over the course of his career Levine collaborated with musicians in a variety of settings, but felt the results weren’t always salutary, which made the connection with Boone all the more satisfying.
-He observed that “[Boone’s] ability to both hear and ‘get’ my writing was astonishing…He can tell just where the music needs to carry the moment or the language has to climb over the instruments.
+Over the course of his career Levine collaborated with musicians in a variety of settings, but felt the results weren’t always salutary, making the connection with Boone all the more satisfying: “He can tell just where the music needs to carry the moment, or the language has to climb over the instruments.
 His compositions seem to grow directly out of the thrust of the language.”

-Born in 1963 in Statesville, NC, Benjamin Boone grew up in an intellectually stimulating family and could have devoted himself to any number of pursuits.
-He concentrated on the saxophone and started improvising from an early age, but was also interested in composition.
-“I learned a great deal about science, literature, visual art, writing, history, politics, and music from my four older brothers,” he says.
-“So I’ve always gravitated towards interdisciplinary projects like this one, where I can combine playing, composition, literature, and oration to create an artistic statement that addresses history and topics relevant today.”
+Born in 1963 in Statesville, NC, Benjamin Boone grew up in an intellectually stimulating family.
+“I learned a great deal about science, literature, visual art, and music from my four older brothers,” he says.
+While he could have devoted himself to any number of pursuits, he concentrated on the saxophone and started improvising at an early age.
+“I’ve always gravitated towards interdisciplinary projects like this, where I can create an artistic statement that addresses history and topics relevant today.”